pablolird/BIMS2ABACO/README.md

 # BIMS2ABACO - Convert BIMS spreadsheets to Abaco

-BIMS2ABACO is a web-based tool that automates the process of converting BIMS spreadsheets to a format compatible with Abaco, two popular accounting software in Paraguay.
+BIMS2ABACO is a web-based tool that automates the process of converting BIMS spreadsheets to a format compatible with Abaco, two accounting software in Paraguay.
 This tool was created to streamline the workflow for accountants who need to transfer sales data from BIMS to Abaco, saving them time and effort from manual data manipulation.

 ## How it Works